-How Can I Avoid the Medicare Late Enrollment Penalty?
+How Can I Avoid the Penalty?

-Understanding Enrollment in Medicare Part B
+Understanding Enrollment in Medicare Parts A and B

-If you have limited income and resources, your state may help you pay for Medicare Part A, and/or Medicare Part B. You may also qualify for Extra Help to pay for your Medicare prescription drug coverage.
+If you have limited income and resources, your state may help you pay for Medicare Part A and/or Medicare Part B. You may also qualify for Extra Help to pay for your Medicare Prescription Drug Coverage.

 Understanding Enrollment in Medicare Part D

-How Much is the Late Enrollment Penalty for Medicare Part B?
+How Much Is the Late Enrollment Penalty for Medicare Part B?

-How Much is the Late Enrollment Penalty for Medicare Part D?
+How Much Is the Late Enrollment Penalty for Medicare Part D?